stasis78/FarmLife2Mod/README.md

 - [Mac OS X](https://7daystodie.com/forums/showthread.php?101570-modlets-on-Mac)
 - [Windows](https://7daystodie.gamepedia.com/How_to_Install_Modlets)

+### Localizations

+Localizations strings are available for Farm Life.
+The changes must be manually applied.

+#### On Mac

+- Find and open the `Localization.txt` file at this path.

+    "~/Library/Application Support/Steam/steamapps/common/7 Days To Die/7DaysToDie.app/Data/Config"

+- Open the `Localization.txt` file from `FarmLife2Mod/Localization.txt`
+- Copy all the contents of `FarmLife2Mod/Localization.txt`
+- Paste them at the end of the `7DaysToDie.app/Data/Config/Localization.txt`
+- Save changes to `7DaysToDie.app/Data/Config/Localization.txt`

+#### On Windows

+See [Windows Mod Folder](https://7daystodie.gamepedia.com/How_to_Install_Modlets) to find the path to the game

+- Find and open the `Localization.txt` file in your game folder under `Data\Config`
+- Open the `Localization.txt` file from `FarmLife2Mod/Localization.txt`
+- Copy all the contents of `FarmLife2Mod\Localization.txt`
+- Paste them at the end of the `Data\Config\Localization.txt`
+- Save changes to `Data\Config\Localization.txt`

 ### Dedicated Server Notes

 This mod must be installed on both the server and the client.

 ## About